COVID-19 update: All of New Zealand is now at Red. More information.

 Enhance your career in one of the fastest-growing industries

-With a Master of Food Technology, you can become a research and development champion in in the food industry.
+With a Master of Food Technology, you can become a research and development champion in the food industry.

 Food is an important part of our everyday life.
 The focus on health and wellbeing through food consumption is increasing.
-The world’s economies are looking for new ways to add value to raw produce.
+The world’s economies are also looking for new ways to add value to raw produce.

-The Massey Master of Food Technology is held in high regard around the world and has been producing graduates for the New Zealand and international food industries for more than 50 years.
+The Massey Master of Food Technology is held in high regard around the world.
+It has been producing graduates for the New Zealand and international food industries for more than 50 years.

 Massey’s Master of Food Technology provides teaching of practical skills needed to undertake independent research in the food industry.
 You will then undertake your own large independent research project that focuses on real food industry problems and solutions.

 At Massey you’ll have access to real equipment for your research that’s applied and practical to the food industry including:

 - a fully equipped pilot plant to enable you to research processes for the manufacture of food products